Goryeo

+Goryeo was established in 918 when general Wang Kŏn, after rising under the erratic Taebong ruler Kung Ye, was chosen by fellow generals to replace him and restore stability.
 Throughout its existence, Goryeo, alongside Unified Silla, was known to be the "Golden Age of Buddhism" in Korea.
 As the state religion, Buddhism achieved its highest level of influence in Korean history, with 70 temples in the capital alone in the 11th century.
 Commerce flourished in Goryeo, with merchants coming from as far as the Middle East.
 The capital in modern-day Kaesong, North Korea was a center of trade and industry.
 Goryeo was a period of great achievements in Korean art and culture.